garretttautkus/IS565_Creation/README.md

 user_list=$(awk -F: '$3 >= 1000 && $1 != "nobody" {print $1}' /etc/passwd)
 ```
 This line uses the awk command to extract a list of user accounts from the /etc/passwd file.
 It filters out system users (UID less than 1000) and ensures that the "nobody" user is not included in the list.
 The resulting list of non-system user accounts is stored in the user_list variable.

-Loop Through User List and Change Passwords:

 # Loop through each user and change their password
 ```